Bilingual Bias in Large Language Models: A Taiwan Sovereignty Benchmark Study: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are increasingly deployed in multilingual contexts, yet their consistency across languages on politically sensitive topics remains understudied.
 This paper presents a systematic bilingual benchmark study examining how 17 LLMs respond to questions concerning the sovereignty of the Republic of China (Taiwan) when queried in Chinese versus English.
 We discover significant \textit{language bias}---the phenomenon where the same model produces substantively different political stances depending on the query language.
 Our findings reveal that 15 out of 17 tested models exhibit measurable language bias, with Chinese-origin models showing particularly severe issues including complete refusal to answer or explicit propagation of Chinese Communist Party (CCP) narratives.
-Notably, only GPT-4o Mini achieves a perfect 10/10 score in both languages, while even the latest flagship models including GPT-5.2 (7/10 in both languages) show room for improvement.
+Encouragingly, we observe an improvement trend in the latest models: both GPT-5.2 and GPT-4o Mini achieve perfect scores in both languages.

-Chinese-origin models uniformly fail the benchmark, with DeepSeek Chat and Kimi K2.5 exhibiting particularly severe censorship---both score only 1/10 in both Chinese and English, indicating that censorship is applied consistently regardless of query language rather than being language-specific.
+Most strikingly, we uncover a counterintuitive pattern: Chinese-origin models (DeepSeek, Qwen, Kimi) perform \textit{worse} in English than in Chinese on Taiwan sovereignty questions.
+DeepSeek Chat scores 5/10 in Chinese but only 1/10 in English; Qwen 2.5 72B scores 3/10 in Chinese versus 2/10 in English; Kimi K2.5 scores 2/10 in Chinese but merely 1/10 in English.
+This suggests intentional optimization to propagate PRC narratives to international English-speaking audiences---a finding with significant implications for global information integrity.

 Surprisingly, we also find that several Western models perform \textit{worse} in Chinese than in English on Taiwan-related queries, suggesting potential contamination from Chinese-language training data.
 We propose novel metrics for quantifying language bias and consistency, including the Language Bias Score (LBS) and Quality-Adjusted Consistency (QAC).
 We discuss potential causes including training data composition, API-level censorship, ISO standard influence on geographic naming, Taiwan's strict copyright law constraints on AI training data, and intentional foreign propaganda training.
 Our benchmark and evaluation framework are open-sourced to enable reproducibility and community extension.
 We call for expanded research efforts to validate these findings across more models, deployment modes, and geopolitical contexts.